 In July 2015, a new study revealed that children and adults with autism have a much more narrow functional field of view than their neurotypical peers.
 Instead of being able to process an image that is 8.57° from the focal point, individuals with autism were only able to process an image within 6.62°, which is a statistically significant difference.

-In the article and abundant reference material below you will learn why Mendability exercises such as “Memory of weight and color” or “Maze in front of mirror” are valuable to improve brain function and eventually lead to growth and health, not only at the cortical level, but also, as described in this article, at the level […]
+In the article and abundant reference material below you will learn why Mendability exercises such as “Memory of weight and color” or “Maze in front of mirror” to stimulate brain plasticity to improve brain function and eventually lead to growth and health, including in the cerebellum.
+The cerebellum (Latin for little brain) is a region